jewel/clearskies/protocol/directory.md

 user can continue normal operation.

-The software should give the users a rough estimate of the amount of time remaining to sync a share so that the user can manually transfer files through sneakernet if necessary.
+The software should give the users a rough estimate of the amount of time remaining to sync a directory so that the user can manually transfer files through sneakernet if necessary.

 Users may be relying on the software to back up important files.
-The software may want to alert the user if the share has not synced with its peer after a certain threshold (perhaps defaulting to a week).
+The software may want to alert the user if the directory has not synced with its peer after a certain threshold (perhaps defaulting to a week).

 Software can rescan files from time-to-time to detect files that cannot be read from disk or that have become corrupted, and replace them with good copies from other peers.

-Software should detect when a share is on a removable device, and put the share in a soft error state when the device is not present.
-(As opposed to deleting all the files in the share on the peers.)
+Software should detect when a directory is on a removable device, and put the directory in a soft error state when the device is not present.
+(As opposed to deleting all the files in the corresponding directory on the peers!)

+Similarly, if the root directory that was shared is missing, the software should go into an error state instead of treating this as a deletion.
+(A common reason this can happen is that a secondary mount point might not be mounted.)

 Software may choose to create read-only directories, and read-only files, in read-only mode, so that a user doesn't make changes that will be immediately